Reptile Body Temperature Facts

 To keep your reptile cozy, create a temperature range in their enclosure.
 Put heat lamps or heating pads on one side to make warm spots and cooler areas.
 Watch out for drafts or power cuts that could make the temperature drop suddenly.

 If your reptile seems sluggish or isn't eating, it's time to call the vet.
 They'll help you figure out exactly what temperatures your particular reptile needs and how to improve their living space.
 With the right setup and expert advice, you can keep your reptile healthy and thriving in their home.
+It also helps to understand reptile hibernation and aestivation for seasonal context.

 Frequently Asked Questions